Bitanyasisay/Bitanyasisay/README.md

 - 👋 Hi, I’m Bitanya Sisay
 - 👀 I’m interested in maths and physics
-- 🌱 I’m currently learning hidh school
+- 🌱 I’m currently learning high school
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...